letanure/resend-cli/README.md

 ### audiences create

 [options]    Create a new audience via Resend API

+### audiences retrieve

+[options]  Retrieve an audience by ID from Resend API

 ## broadcasts